openhab/openhab-addons/bundles/org.openhab.binding.openthermgateway/README.md

 ## Thing Configuration

-The binding is designed to support various ways of connecting to the OpenTherm Gateway, but currently only supports a TCP socket connection.
-The configuration settings for the thing are Hostname and Port, which are used to open the socket to the gateway.
+The binding is designed to support various ways of connecting to the OpenTherm Gateway device, but currently only supports a TCP socket connection.
+The configuration settings for the thing are Hostname/IP address and Port, which are used to connect to the gateway, and an automatic connection retry interval in case the connection to the OpenTherm Gateway device is lost.

-Future types of connections may require other settings, such as a COM port.

 ## Channels

-The OpenTherm Gateway supports the following channels:
+The OpenTherm Gateway binding supports the following channels:

 - Room temperature
 - Room setpoint